cisagov/Malcolm/sensor-iso/README.md

 /opt/sensor/sensor_ctl/shutdown && sleep 10 && /opt/sensor/sensor_ctl/supervisor.sh
 ```

 This will cause the sensor services controller to stop, wait a few seconds, and restart.
-You can check the status of the sensor’s processes by choosing **Sensor Status** from the sensor’s kiosk mode, double-clicking the **Sensor Service Status** desktop icon, or running `/opt/sensor/sensor_ctl/status` from the command line:
+You can check the status of the sensor's processes by choosing **Sensor Status** from the sensor's kiosk mode, double-clicking the **Sensor Service Status** desktop icon, or running `/opt/sensor/sensor_ctl/status` from the command line:

 ```
 $ /opt/sensor/sensor_ctl/status